SethCFJ/minesweeper/README.md

-# MineSweeper JAVA CLI Game
+# Minesweeper Java CLI game

-Welcome to my MineSweeper project!
+## Demo & Snippets

+---

+## Requirements / Purpose

+-   To create a minesweeper java game within the command line.
+-   Allows users to select rows and columns to make their guesses.
+-   Updates the field on user input
+-   Returns a Win/Loss message

+---

+## Build Steps
+-   Be in the project directory folder
+-   Open Command line
+-   Type "Java MineSweeper.java"
+---

+## Design Goals / Approach

+-   Make a grid with numbered rows and columns
+-   Use nested arrays to create the grid
+-   GOAL: Create GUI

+---

-## Introduction
+## Features

-This is my MineSweeper project.
-It uses a 2 dimensional array to generate a field of empty spaces, flags for mines and the mines themselves.
-The user can control how many mines are created and inputs a row/column value each turn.
-The game is won by clearing the board without selecting a field that has a mine.
+-   User input to make moves
+-   Adjacent space clearing
+-   Custom mine amount

+---

-## To-Do
+## Future Goals

 -   Create a GUI
-- Make the user able to change the size of the game grid
+-   Allow user to change the size of the game grid
-- Make a file that tracks wins and losses
+-   Create a file that tracks users wins and losses

+---

-## Languages used
+## Licensing Details

-- JAVA
+-   Unlicensed

-## Contact

-You can contact me at seth_fordham@icloud.com